MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsTeamsEducationConfiguration.md

 ## Examples

 ### Example 1
-In this example, the organization has Email selected as the preferred contact method used for parent communication invitations, also the parents contact info updation is Enabled by educators.
+In this example, the organization has Email selected as the preferred contact method used for parent communication invitations, also the parents contact information is Enabled by educators.

 ```powershell
 Get-CsTeamsEducationConfiguration